jozic/scalax-collection/README.md

 m: Option[Int] = Some(2)
 ```

+*NOTE: Since Scala 2.13 this is available in standard library*

 ### maxOption/maxOptionBy

 Finds the largest element wrapped in `Option` or `None` if iterable is empty